Tuxdude/cablemodemcli/README.md

         HTTP or HTTPS protocol to use (default "https") -skipverifycert
-        Skip SSL cert verification (because of self-signed certs on the cable modem) (default true) -username string
+        Skip SSL cert verification (because of self-signed certs on the cable modem) (default true) -status_file string
+        Instead of querying the cable modem input, read the specified status file (in JSON format) just to verify parsing -username string
         Admin username (default "admin")
 ```